muhammadhashim2133/Artificial-Intelligence-CNN-Model-for-Diabetic-RetinopathycDetection/README.md

 2. **Proliferative Diabetic Retinopathy:** A more serious stage where abnormal blood vessels grow, leading to potential complications like bleeding, scar tissue formation, and tractional retinal detachment.

-## CNN Training

-To train the CNN model for diabetic retinopathy detection:

-1. **Dataset:** Utilize the provided dataset of resized retina scan images.

-2. **Normalization:** Ensure pixel values are normalized between 0 and 1.

-3. **Training Script:** Use the provided training script (`train_model.py` or a similar file) to train the CNN model.

-4. **Inference:** After training, use the model to make predictions on new images with the provided inference script (`predict.py`).

 Feel free to experiment with the model architecture, fine-tune on additional datasets, and explore deployment options for real-world applications.